reactjs/react.dev/content/blog/2019-02-23-is-react-translated-yet.md

 * It encouraged active maintainers for each repo to ensure quality.
 * Contributors already understand GitHub as a platform and are motivated to contribute directly to the React organization.

-We started of with an initial trial period of three languages: Spanish, Japanese, and Simplified Chinese.
+We started off with an initial trial period of three languages: Spanish, Japanese, and Simplified Chinese.
 This allowed us to work out any kinks in our process and make sure future translations are set up for success.
 I wanted to give the translation teams freedom to choose whatever tools they felt comfortable with.
 The only requirement is a [checklist](https://github.com/reactjs/reactjs.org-translation/blob/master/PROGRESS.template.md) that outlines the order of importance for translating pages.

 After the trial period, we were ready to accept more languages.
 I created [a script](https://github.com/reactjs/reactjs.org-translation/blob/master/scripts/create.js) to automate the creation of the new language repo, and a site, [Is React Translated Yet?](https://isreacttranslatedyet.com), to track progress on the different translations.
 We started *10* new translations on our first day alone!